 - Simmer all of this for 5 minutes longer, then garnish with fresh herbs and freshly cracked black pepper if you like.

 What’s the Difference Between Italian Sausage and Regular Sausage?

 Italian sausage is regular sausage with Italian spices added to it for an Italian flavor.
 You can find it in mild or spicy varieties.
 Both tend to be flavored with Italian spices, fennel, and garlic, but the spicy version will also have chili pepper in it.

 Regular sausage is just pork sausage without the Italian spices.

 Should you Remove Sausage Casing Before Cooking?

-If you are using Italian sausage links, then I would remove the casing before browning, unless you want to cook your sausage all the way through, then slice it up into rounds before adding to the Tuscan sausage pasta dish.
+If you are using Italian sausage links, then I would remove the casing before browning, unless you want to cook your sausage all the way through, then slice it up into rounds before adding to this (amazing) pasta with sausage dish.

 Is it Okay to Eat Sausage Casing?